 Mountain Pass Conditions in Washington State

 - WSDOT Mountain Pass Reports: If you're traveling between Western and Eastern Washington, always check the pass conditions.
 Will you need chains?
 Is the highway icy or dry?
 Is it even open?
-Click on the interactive map to get current pass reports, webcam views, weather conditions, and information about any restrictions.
-You will also find information about mountain pass closure and opening dates, snow accumulation, and avalanche dangers.
+Click on the interactive map to get current pass reports, webcam views, weather conditions and information about any restrictions.
+You will also find information about mountain pass closure and opening dates, snow accumulation and avalanche dangers.
 Alternately, you can follow WSDOT Passes on Twitter.

 - Avalanche Forecasts: The Northwest Weather and Avalanche Center provides the latest information about snow accumulations and avalanche dangers along Washington's mountain roads and highways.
 If you're heading out to the mountains, this one is a must-check.

 Traffic Conditions in Washington State

-- Seattle Area Traffic: WSDOT's color-coded, real-time map lets you know how traffic is currently flowing throughout the Seattle region - green is good, red is bad, and black is really really bad.
+- Seattle Area Traffic: WSDOT's color-coded, real-time map lets you know how traffic is currently flowing throughout the Seattle region - green is good, red is bad and black is really really bad.
 Clickable camera icons allow you to get current webcam views from specific locations.

 - King County Traffic Cams: Live webcam views of key roads and intersections throughout Seattle and King County.